vipersfly23/Lab2_Her_Decrypt/README.md

 The purpose of this lab is to write a program that will decrypt an encrypted message and store it into memory.

 ###Objective and Purpose
-The objective of this lab is to write a program that will decrypt and encrypted message using XOR method.
+The objective of this lab is to write a program that will decrypt an ecrypted message using XOR method.
+The academic purpose of this lab is to learn to use sub-routines to help implement the program and fully understand the concept of push/pop of registers to ensure registers are safe from subroutines.

 Required Functionality [COMPLETED]: